 MySQL Server Installation

-To install MySQL, first set apt-get to query the most up to date list of repositories by running an apt-get update.
+To install MySQL, to Update Ubuntu first set apt-get to query the most up-to-date list of repositories by running an apt-get update.

 We will install 3 packages: mysql-server, libmysqlclient-dev, python-mysqldb.
 Mysql-server is the main MySQL package, libmysqlclient-dev is the MySQL development library and python-mysqldb is the python interface for MySQL.
 While the mysql-server package is essential, the others are optional and listed there as they may be useful for most usage.
 The command is as follow: